-- Above the pits where you can see the pit activity and the start line action;
+- The area above the pits is generally accessible and spectators will be able to see the pit activity and the start line action;

-- Corner 2 where you can see the car leave the start, negotiate corners 1 and 2 and then blast up the hill to their maximum speeds;
+- Turn 2 where you can see the car leave the start, negotiate corners 1 and 2 and then blast up the hill to their maximum speeds;

-- Corner 3 (Bridge corner) at Gasoline Alley where you will see the cars enter at high speed, negotiate a tight left handed off-camber corner and then accelerate up the hill;
+- Turn 3 (Bridge corner) at Gasoline Alley where you will see the cars enter at high speed, negotiate a tight left handed off-camber corner and then accelerate up the hill;

-- The Esses banking where you will see the cars exit corner 3, accelerate to over 200km/h (certain cars) and then negotiate the “S” bends.
+- The Esses banking where you will see the cars exit turn 3, accelerate to over 200km/h (certain cars) and then negotiate the “S” bends.

 Is there a disabled viewing deck?

 Yes.
 It is a specially constructed deck offering good viewing of the track.
-It is located between corners 5 and 6 (The Esses banking) with parking close by.
+It is located between turns 5 and 6 (The Esses banking) with parking close by.
 There is shade, and a disabled toilet on the deck.
-Please click here for Maps and Viewing Sites information.

 Should I bring ear protection?